LaVie Land - Affordable Owner Financed Land for Sale

 Depending on structure:

-or - The deed transfers after final payment
+The deed transfers after final payment

 Both structures are legal.
 Both require clarity.